FREE SHIPPING IN THE USA

-The Badass II Bass Bridge, with it’s higher mass and zinc allow construction, loses less of the string vibration to the wood (mostly body) of the bass, allowing the string to vibrate longer, providing more sustain.
+The Badass II Bass Bridge, with it’s higher mass and zinc alloy construction, loses less of the string vibration to the wood (mostly body) of the bass, allowing the string to vibrate longer, providing more sustain.
 Players often hear more clarity and punch with their bass hitting harder and getting more in front of the mix when playing with a band.

 Optimized for Fender® 4 string basses with a 5 hole screw mount configuration.

-Currently available in Chrome.
+Currently available in Chrome, Nickel, Black and Gold.